Gecko042/gecko042/README.md

 ## Hi there! 🤖👋
-🤔 I’m a so-called robotics enthusiats with plenty of trial and error (and coffee)!
+🤔 I’m a so-called amateur robotics enthusiats embarking on a wild journey of DIY tech and quirky experiments.

 ### What I'm Up To
 - **Learning by Doing:**